Cache backends

 Transient Memory Backend

 The transient memory backend stores data in a PHP array.
 It is only valid for one request.
-This becomes handy if code logic needs to do expensive calculations or must look up identical information from a database over and over again during its execution.
-In this case it is useful to store the data in an array once and lookup the entry from the cache for consecutive calls to get rid of the otherwise additional overhead.
-Since caches are available system wide and shared between Core and extensions they can profit from each other if they need the same information.
+This is useful if code logic carries out expensive calculations or repeatedly looks up identical information in a database.
+Data is stored once in an array and data entries are retrieved from the cache in consecutive calls, getting rid of additional overhead.
+Since caches are available system-wide and shared between Core and extensions, they can share the same information.

-Since the data is stored directly in memory, this backend is the quickest backend available.
+Since the data is stored directly in memory, this backend is the quickest.
 The stored data adds to the memory consumed by the PHP process and can hit the memory_limit PHP setting.

 Null Backend

 The null backend is a dummy backend which doesn't store any data and always returns false on get().
-This backend becomes handy in development context to practically "switch off" a cache.
+This backend is useful in a development context to "switch off" a cache.